drewlinn/GummiBearKingdom/README.md

 * In your command line, navigate to the desktop or your desired folder destination.
 * Copy the project's github address (https://github.com/drewlinn/GummiBearKingdom.git)
 * Write in your console the command "git clone" and paste the project address afterward and press enter.
-* Use your console to navigate to the project directory.
 * Open the project using Visual Studio.
+* Right click on the project in the Solution Explorer Pane and click "Build".
+* In the Solution Explorer Pane, look in "Solution 'GummiBearKingdom'/src/GummiBearKingdom/Migrations" for the name of the Database Migration file, which should be "20170804200356_Initial".
+* Use your console to navigate to the "GummiBearKingdom/src/GummiBearKingdom".
+* In the Command Line, type the command "dotnet ef database update " followed by the name of the migration file.
-* Press the button in the tool bar with the green PLAY SYMBOL that says "IIS EXPRESS" next to it.
+* Once this process is complete, in Visual Studio, click on the button in the tool bar with the green PLAY SYMBOL that says "IIS EXPRESS" next to it.
 * Your default web browser should be open and navigate to the necessary localhost automatically.
-* The application should successfully be displayed with full functionality.
+* The application should be displayed in your browser with full functionality.

 ## Known Bugs